saldarji/darjix/scripts/edtech-news-config.md

 - **Sort By**: popularity

 ## Prompt Template
 Summarize each of the following news articles in a natural, concise way.
-For each article, provide:

-1. A brief summary (1-2 sentences) of what the article is about
-2. Focus on the key facts, developments, or news
-3. Write as a natural news summary, not an analysis of significance
+For each article, provide a brief summary (1-2 sentences) of what the article is about.
+Focus on the key facts, developments, or news.
+Write as a natural news summary.
-4. Do NOT include opinion pieces or subjective commentary

 Output ONLY a numbered list with your summaries.
-No headers, no other text.
+Do NOT include URLs or references.
 Example format:
-1. [Natural summary of what happened]
-2. [Natural summary of what happened]
+1. Article about education policy changes in New York City
+2. Study reveals how family size affects education spending

 ## Output Settings
 - **Output File**: _includes/edtech-news.md